joachim-gassen/botex/docs/reference.md

 ## Python API: Setup

 The botex configuration can be provided via function parameters or by setting environment variables.
 The latter is useful for secrets like API keys and also makes handling the API easier if you run repeated experiments.
-This an be facilitated by calling the function `load_botex_env()` that reads an `.env` file (`botex.env` by default).
-For users that want to use local LLMs for inference, `botex`can also start and/or stop a local llama.cpp instance.
+This can be facilitated by calling the function `load_botex_env()` that reads an `.env` file (`botex.env` by default).
+For users who want to use local LLMs for inference, `botex` can also start and/or stop a local llama.cpp instance.

 ### `load_botex_env`
 ::: botex.env.load_botex_env